Enrique-C/JFC/README.md

 # JFC
-JFC converter allows to convert files from one format to another one.
+JFC converter allows to convert files from one format to another.
 #### Getting Started
-At the beginning it is necessary download the project from [GitHub repository](https://github.com/Enrique-C/JFC.git)
+At the beginning it is necessary to download the project from [GitHub repository](https://github.com/Enrique-C/JFC.git)

 #### Prerequisites
 Windows Environment: Server 2019 Standard.